santosr2/airflow-community-chart/charts/airflow/docs/faq/security/set-jwt-secret.md

 ## Option 2 - using a secret (recommended)

-You may set the JWT secret from a Kubernetes Secret by referencing it with the `airflow.extraEnv` value.
+You may set the JWT secret from a Kubernetes Secret by referencing it with the `airflow.jwtSecretName` value.

 For example, to use the `value` key from the existing Secret called `airflow-jwt-secret`: